thapaBurg/thapaday02/content/pages/index.md

       - title: ''
         tagline: Testimonial 4
         subtitle: University of Lynchburg Student
-        text: |
+        text: >+
-          "Thank you for being a valuable part of my academic journey."
+          #### "Thank you for being a valuable part of my academic journey, for
+          being more than a professor, a guardian, and a presence of belongingness.
+I feel blessed to have your connection and support."

         image:
           url: /images/02b U Lynchburg logo 2c stack.png
           altText: Maria Walters